-- When is the annual Medicare Advantage Disenrollment Period?
-This happens every year from January 1 to February 14. - What type of plan can you switch to during the annual Medicare Advantage Disenrollment Period?
-During this time, you can cancel your Medicare Advantage Plan enrollment and switch to Original Medicare.
-If you choose to switch to Original Medicare during this period, you have until February 14 to join a separate Medicare prescription drug plan to add drug coverage. - When will your membership end?
+- When is the annual Medicare Advantage Open Enrollment Period?
+This happens every year from January 1 to March 31. - What type of plan can you switch to during the annual Medicare Advantage Open Enrollment Period?
+During this time, you can: - O Switch to another Medicare Advantage Plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you have until March 31 to join a separate Medicare prescription drug plan to add drug coverage. - When will your membership end?
 Your membership will end on the first day of the month after we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.